CMDann/rails-ecomm-project/README.md

 Change Log
 ==========
 <pre>
+11.18.2013 - Added image support
+           - Configured Active Admin to work with paperclip

 11.15.2013 - Added categories model
            - Removed category from product and replaced with category_id
            - Added categories to active admin